• Fri. May 23rd, 2025

 BRITISH ADMINISTRATION

-British administration over Cyprus began in 1878 when it gained control of the island in exchange for military support for the Ottoman Empire.
-The British however, annexed the island at the start of World War 1 when the two empires found themselves on opposing sides.
-In a changing world after the war, the idea of self-determination or a possible unification with Greece gathered momentum with Greek Cypriots on the island and this ultimately led to the formation of EOKA.
+The British Empire, seeking a base of operations in the region, took control of the island in 1878 from the Ottoman Empire in exchange for military support.
+This agreement, however, was short-lived, and the British Empire annexed the island after British and Ottoman forces found themselves on opposing sides during World War 1.
+In a changing world after the Great War, the idea of self-determination or a possible unification with Greece gathered momentum on the island, leading to Greek Cypriots ultimately forming EOKA.

 A MILITARY CAMPAIGN